 This was followed by a discussion about the future.
 Let It Be director Michael Lindsay-Hogg asked if they should relocate the filming to EMI Studios and abandon the idea of a live show, but Lennon explained that any decisions should be made with Harrison, who was in Liverpool.

 On this day Lennon and Ono were also interviewed by a reporter from Canada’s CBC-TV.
 It took place around midday and lasted for 30 minutes, and has since become known as the Two Junkies interview.

-Lennon was clearly withdrawing from heroin as the interview progressed, growing paler and more restless.
+Lennon was clearly high on heroin during the interview, growing paler and more restless as it progressed.
 Eventually he said “Excuse me, I feel a bit sick” and the camera was turned off.
 The second half of the conversation was noticeably livelier, and Lennon discussed live performances, inspiration, and the couple’s future plans.

 An extract from the Two Junkies interview was used in the 1998 documentary Imagine: John Lennon, in which Lennon discussed being counted both out and in on Revolution 1.

 The Beatles held a meeting on the following day, 15 January 1969, and agreed to Harrison’s demands to move the sessions from Twickenham to Apple’s headquarters in Savile Row, London.
 These began a week later, on 21 January, in higher spirits and willing to continue with the Let It Be project.

 The full list of songs recorded on this day, including fragments and off-the-cuff, unpublished songs with presumed titles (plus primary composer/best-known performer):

 - San Francisco Bay Blues (Jesse Fuller)